opnfv/vswitchperf/docs/configguide/installation.rst

     $ cd systems
     $ ./build_base_machine.sh

-Please note: you don't need to go into any of the systems subdirectories, simply run the top level **build_base_machine.sh**, your OS will be detected automatically.
+**Please Note**: you don't need to go into any of the systems subdirectories, simply run the top level **build_base_machine.sh**, your OS will be detected automatically.

-Currently supported operating systems are:

-    - CentOS 7
-    - Fedora 20
-    - Fedora 21
-    - Fedora 22
-    - Ubuntu 14.04

 Script **build_base_machine.sh** will install all the vsperf dependencies in terms of system packages, Python 3.x and required Python modules.